Learn how to make smoked halibut on ANY grill or smoker!

 Check out our complete guide on how to grill with cedar planks HERE.

-Best Times and Temperatures for Smoked Halibut
+Best Temperature for Smoking Halibut

 We are going to set up the smoker for indirect cooking at 250-275°F.